 The Chinese policymakers have “fumbled”, he said.
 “They have made some mistakes.
 And they have added to the uncertainty and the volatility by their behaviour.”

-- Migrants in focus -
+– Migrant furore in focus –

 US Vice President Joe Biden is expected to be the key speaker on Wednesday, laying out his vision of the turbulent times that the global economy is facing.

-Argentine President Mauricio Macri will make his first appearance at Davos since his election in November, setting out his case for economic reform in a country with a turbulent recent past.
+On Thursday, Argentine President Mauricio Macri will make his first appearance at Davos since his election in November, setting out his case for economic reform in a country with a turbulent recent past.

-Afghan President Ashraf Ghani will seek understanding for his nation's ongoing unrest and on Thursday, Nigerian President Muhammadu Buhari is expected to face questions about his handling of the Boko Haram insurgency in Africa's most populous country.
+Also on Thursday, Nigerian President Muhammadu Buhari is expected to face questions about his handling of the Boko Haram insurgency in Africa’s most populous country.